DreamWaltz: Make a Scene with Complex 3D Animatable Avatars: Introduction

 The key contributions of DreamWaltz lie in four main aspects: \begin{itemize}[leftmargin=*]

-\item We propose a novel 3D animatable avatar generation framework named DreamWaltz, for the first time capable of generating avatars with complex shapes and appearances, ready for high-quality animation and interaction.
+\item We propose a novel text-to-avatar generation framework named DreamWaltz, which is capable of creating animatable 3D avatars with complex shapes and appearances.

-\item For avatar creation, we propose a text-guided 3D-consistent score distillation sampling strategy (SDS) with occlusion culling, enabling the generation of high-quality avatars, e.g., avoiding the Janus (multi-face) problem and pose ambiguity.
+\item For avatar creation, we propose a SMPL-guided 3D-consistent Score Distillation Sampling strategy with occlusion culling, enabling the generation of high-quality avatars, e.g., avoiding the Janus (multi-face) problem and limb ambiguity.

-\item We propose to learn an animatable and generalizable NeRF representation with sampled human pose prior, which enables the animation of complex avatars.
-Once trained, we can generate any motion sequence of the created avatar without retraining.
+\item We propose to learn an animatable NeRF representation from diffusion model and human pose prior, which enables the animation of complex avatars.
+Once trained, we can animate the created avatar with any pose sequence without retraining.

-\item Benefiting from DreamWaltz, we can make a scene with diverse interactions across avatars, objects, and scenes.
-We conduct extensive experiments and show that DreamWaltz is effective and robust in creating complex, high-quality 3D avatars ready for realistic animation and interaction. \end{itemize}
+\item Experiments show that DreamWaltz is effective in creating high-quality and animatable avatars, ready for scene composition with diverse interactions across avatars and objects.